• Skip to primary navigation

 • Eggs - The eggs provide structure for the cake.
 I haven't tried egg replacements with this recipe.
 If you do, let me know how it works in the comments.

 • Vegan Butter - I used County Crock Plant butter in this recipe.
 You can use the brand of your choice.
-If you're not dairy free, then regular butter will work in the same measure.
+If you're not dairy free, then regular unsalted butter will work in the same measure.

 • Non-Dairy Milk - I used unsweetened coconut milk (the kind in the carton).
 Any non dairy or regular milk will work in the same measure.